-BARRANQUILLA, Colombia (AP) – Brazil striker Oscar knows the soccer world is watching.
+BARRANQUILLA, Colombia (AP) – Brazil striker Oscar knows the football world is watching.
 He knows it's a chance like no other.

-At the Under-20 World Cup, Oscar and other promising young players from around the world have their moment on the stage to show if they're destined for stardom.
+At the Under-20 World Cup, Oscar and other promising young players from around the world have the opportunity to demonstrate if they're destined for stardom.

-A few, such as Spain's Sergio Canales and Brazil's Philippe Coutinho, have already made it at big European clubs.
-Most players at the tournament, however, hope a good performance will boost their careers.
+While a few, such as Spain's Sergio Canales and Brazil's Philippe Coutinho, have already made it at big European clubs, most players at the tournament are hoping a good performance in Colombia will boost their careers.

 ''Everybody is anxious, trying to show how well they can play,'' Oscar said. ''We know the world is watching, everybody is focused on playing at their best.''

-Oscar plays with Brazil's Internacional and is one of the many players to watch in the Brazilian squad, along with fellow striker Henrique, right back Danilo, defender Bruno Uvini and midfielder Casemiro.
+Oscar, currently with Brazil's Internacional, is one of the many players to watch in the Brazilian squad, along with fellow striker Henrique, right back Danilo, defender Bruno Uvini and midfielder Casemiro.
 All have been playing well and soon could be making the move to teams in some of the world's top leagues.

-Spain's Alvaro Vazquez is currently with Espanyol and is making the most of his chance.
-He has four goals in two matches, establishing himself as the competition's leading scorer entering the second round.
+Spain's Alvaro Vazquez, currently with Espanyol, is certainly taking advantage of his opportunity, scoring four goals in two matches and establishing himself as the competition's leading scorer entering the second round.

 Spain also has Canales, the talented playmaker who scored a goal and set up another in the 2-0 win over Ecuador, which marked his debut in the tournament after recovering from a lingering injury.
-The 20-year-old also scored a goal in Spain's 5-1 routing of Australia on Saturday, a day after he made headlines in Spain when Real Madrid announced his loan to rival Valencia.
+He also scored a goal in Spain's 5-1 routing of Australia on Saturday, a day after he'd made headline news in Spain when Real Madrid announced his loan to rival Valencia.

 Six-time champion Argentina is staying in contention thanks in part to goalkeeper Esteban Andrada, who reportedly will announce a deal to move from Lanus to Barcelona when this tournament is over.
 Andrada has not allowed a goal in three group matches.
 Argentina also has Erik Lamela in its squad, the talented defensive midfielder who plays for AS Roma.